“I think I might need something… more than herbs,” Amanda told me early on.

 Additional support to balance hormones

 Herbs are one great way to promote overall balance, but they won’t do the trick on their own.
 An overall healthy lifestyle that includes the following is the best way to keep hormones – and your health – stable.

 - Eat well.
-At the risk of sounding like a skipping record, I’ll say again that food is the best medicine we have.
+At the risk of sounding like a broken record, I’ll say again that food is the best medicine we have.
 A wide variety of fruits and vegetables yields the plant nutrients your body craves.
-A healthy balance of lean protein, healthy fats, carbohyrdrates and fiber is essential.
+A healthy balance of lean protein, healthy fats, carbohydrates and fiber is essential.
 Limiting sugar, processed foods, and anything your body is particularly sensitive to (for many women, gluten is a problem) can also make a big difference.

 - Stay well hydrated and drink green tea.
 Hydration is key to keeping your body healthy.
 One great choice is green tea, which may help keep insulin levels balanced.

-- Keep Moving.
+- Keep moving.
 Regular exercise of any kind can improve hormonal balance, decrease stress, help control appetite, and keep blood sugar levels regulated.
 It doesn’t have to be vigorous.
 In fact, if you are suffering from adrenal imbalances, gentle exercise is best.

 - Reduce stress.
 Speaking of adrenals, stress has a huge impact on the hormone cortisol (which in turn impacts overall hormonal balance).
 Find ways to calm your body – and your brain.
 Yoga, music, walking in nature, meditation,dancing (my all time favorite) and laughter are all great options.
 The most important thing in reducing stress is to be sure you choose something you actually enjoy.